 Once the pieces are cut from the large slab, those pieces are forwarded to a CNC machine and with the help of a vacuum lifting system, the granite countertop pieces are then fabricated.

 In this phase of the stone fabrication, the cutouts for your undermount sink, cooktop, or holes for faucets are all made.
 The first step is cutting the stone to approximately 1/16 of an inch of its final size.
-Then, the CNC (Computer Numerically Controlled) machine is programmed to know the size of the stone or stones on the table.
+Then, the CNC (Computer Numerically Controlled) machine is programmed to know the size of the stone on the table.
 You can put multiple pieces of stone on the table and work on them together.
 The CNC machine is then programmed to know where the stones are located and what to do to each of those pieces.
 Since every stone has different working characteristics, it is key to have an experienced and knowledgeable CNC machine operator.
 It is truly a job where artistry and technology meet to produce the optimal finished product.
 Some stone materials require the CNC machine to move more slowly, some require stone to be entered in a certain way.
 Without this industry experience, the fabricating process may not produce the best end result we are looking for as consumers.

 Once the holes are cut in the granite the edge is shaped by the CNC machine before the countertop is taken to final polish.
 There are a variety of stone edges to choose from, but the versatile CNC machine can produce any edge you select.
-For more information on the variety of edges, please see our article.

 Strengthening the Stone